gjpelletier/get_hycom/README.md

 # get_hycom
 Scripts to download HYCOM hindcast data from 1994 to present

 This script is used to download 3-hourly hindcast predictions of sea surface elevation, and water temperature, salinty, u-velocity, and v-velocity at various depth layers from anywhere in the world oceans predicted by the HYCOM model (www.hycom.org).
-The script is generalized to extract HYCOm data for any dates and times between 1994 to the present.
+The script is generalized to extract HYCOM data for any dates and times between 1994 to the present.

 The script is written in the Microsoft Powershell language.
 Powershell is a cross-platform task-automation solution that runs in Windows, Linux, and MacOS